fredericohorst/stats101/README.md

-# stats101
+# Statisticts 101
-Repository for basic studies and presentations on statistics.
+Repository dedicated for basic studies and some presentations on statistics.